The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 - You should also try opening the code up in your code editor, editing the contents of these elements, then refreshing the page in your browser.
 Have some fun with it.

 <title> element contents are also used in other ways.
-For example, if you try bookmarking the page (Bookmarks > Bookmark This Page, in Firefox), you will see the
+For example, if you try bookmarking the page (Bookmarks > Bookmark This Page or the star icon in the URL bar in Firefox), you will see the

 <title> contents filled in as the suggested bookmark name.